Triact/monadic/docs/Option.md

 }
 ```

+## getPropOrElse

-## Get property value with fallback value when isNone is true
+Get a the value of a property of an complex object or a fallback value when the value is none.

 ```TypeScript
 const a = getPropOrElse('', _ => _.value)({ value: 'a' }); // a == 'a'